Turkey Ready To Host Ukraine-Russia Peace Summit, Erdogan Says

-(MENAFN- AFP) Turkey is ready to host a peace summit between Russia and Ukraine, President Recep Tayyip Erdogan said Friday after talks with his Ukrainian counterpart Volodymyr Zelensky in Istanbul.
+(MENAFN- Jordan Times) ISTANBUL - Turkey is ready to host a peace summit between Russia and Ukraine, President Recep Tayyip Erdogan said on Friday after talks with his Ukrainian counterpart Volodymyr Zelensky in Istanbul.

 NATO member Turkey has been positioning itself as a potential mediator between Moscow and Kyiv since Russia launched its invasion more than two years ago.